Time (TIME) Q3 2017 Results - Earnings Call Transcript

 Susana D'Emic - Time, Inc.

-...gross to net in revenue.
+...the gross to net in revenue.
 And when you move to self-serve, there's less cost to operate.
-So, from an adjusted OIBDA perspective, you're really almost in the same contribution level.
+So from an adjusted OIBDA perspective, you're really almost in the same contribution level.

 Jennifer L. Wong - Time, Inc.

+Right.
 That's right.
-Even though $1 of media spend in managed service might come in on a net basis through self-serve and Adelphic.
+Even though $1 of media spend in managed service might come in as on a net basis through self-serve and Adelphic.

 Susana D'Emic - Time, Inc.

 Right.
-It's the shift in the way the accounting for the revenues work from a gross to net basis, but the bottom line is the same or better because it has less costs associated with it.
+It's the shift in the way the accounting for the revenues work from a gross to net basis, but the bottom line is the same or better, because it has less cost associated with it.

 Jennifer L. Wong - Time, Inc.